 As your child is learning to read, it will be important to find just right books for him/her to read.
 Let your child look at any books that interest them.
 Read them books that are beyond their reading level so they continue to expand their vocabulary, but also provide them with a lot of books that are decodable.
 Decodable means that the majority of words that they are reading contain familiar concepts.
 If you child is learning how to read short vowel words, then the books should have a majority of short vowel words and not have a lot of concepts that they haven't been introduced to yet.

-Here are other sources that you can access to find decodable books:
+Here are other sources that you can access to find decodable books to print or buy:

 Free printable phonics books from the Measured Mom

 Dog on a Log Books

 SPELD Phonics Books (These are from Australia--so the language may differ)

 Starfall Books (These are paper books from the popular www.starfall.com website)

 If you have decodable books that you don't need anymore, please consider donating them to the Reading Room or to the Wildwood Public Library.
 We would love to add them to our collection.